A Convection-Diffusion model on a star shaped graph: Introduction

-\begin{remark} The partial derivatives $\partial_x$ in the definitions of the operator $(\dg,D( \dg))$ and its associated quadratic form above represent an abuse of notations because they are derivatives of functions with 1-d variable arguments, but they become relevant when we put them in the context of the evolution system \eqref{main.eq}. \end{remark}
+Notice that we have used the notation $\partial_x u$ in the definitions of the operator $(\dg,D( \dg))$ and its associated quadratic form.
+In principle, this is an abuse of notation because it refers to the derivative of a function with one variable argument (which is usually denoted by $u^\prime$).
+Our notation becomes useful when used in the context of the evolution system \eqref{main.eq} where two different variables, $t$ and $x$, appear in the argument of $u$.